 - Represented a medical group practice before the New York State Division of Human Rights (NYSDHR) regarding a charge that the policy of one of its physicians to not maintain as a patient a child whose parent declined to allow the child to be vaccinated amounted to unlawful discrimination based upon religion, which assertedly was the reason for declining vaccination.
 Arthur and his team received a favorable decision from the NYSDHR.

-- Defending and negotiating comprehensive settlements of numerous federal and state fraud and abuse investigations involving hundreds of millions of dollars in Medicaid and Medicare payments, and overseeing the implementation of and compliance with resulting corporate integrity agreements
+- Defended and negotiated comprehensive settlements of numerous federal and state fraud and abuse investigations involving hundreds of millions of dollars in Medicaid and Medicare payments.
+Arthur also oversaw the implementation of, and compliance with, resulting corporate integrity agreements.

-- Overhauling a hospital's clinical services agreements to enhance physician productivity and satisfaction, improve fiscal health, strengthen compliance, facilitate operational objectives, and align physician and hospital interests
+- Overhauled a hospital's clinical services agreements to enhance physician productivity and satisfaction, improve fiscal health, strengthen compliance, facilitate operational objectives, and align physician and hospital interests.

-- Managing peer review processes and medical staff proceedings from start to finish, including Board and court appeals, for a major tertiary care facility
+- Managed peer review processes and medical staff proceedings from start to finish, including board of directors and court appeals, for a major tertiary care facility.

-- Serving as sole or lead counsel during his tenure at The Legal Aid Society in dozens of groundbreaking class action lawsuits, against city, state, and federal agencies that resulted in the receipt of cash or medical assistance benefits by over one million individuals and households
+- Served as sole or lead counsel during his tenure at The Legal Aid Society in dozens of groundbreaking class action lawsuits, against city, state, and federal agencies that resulted in the receipt of cash or medical assistance benefits by over one million individuals and households.

 - Cornell University (B.A., 1972)